quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

   * Development of features and experimentation of ideas which will merge into *development* once they are functioning.

 ## Coding Standards
+We will follow all of the same coding standards, see [previous code standards](./low_level_docs.md#coding-standards), except for the following:
+* New lines of code will be limited to 100 columns or less rather than the previous limit of 200 to increase code readability.
+* Attention will be made to import only the methods, attributes, objects, etc...which we actually use from a package rather than blanket imports of entire packages.
+I.e. use `from _ import _, _, ...` rather than `import _`.

 # 1. Frontend Design